Share this!

-I love a historical romance that will put a smile on my face.
+I love a historical romance that will put a smile on my face and yes, a historical romantic comedy is a thing!
 The romantic comedies of the Historical Romance genre as it were.
 I know I’m not alone in this, so I have compiled a list of the historical romantic comedies that have never fail to put a smile on my face

 The Perfect Rake by Anne Gracie